 She began her career at WCF in 2007 as a program officer.
 She holds a J.D. from New York Law School and a B.A. from St. John’s College in Santa Fe, NM.
 She is a graduate of Leadership Westchester.
 Prior to her career in philanthropy, she practiced law , worked for local and statewide nonprofits, and taught at local colleges.

-Laura is co-chair of the board of directors of Sustainable Westchester, and a board member of New York Funders Alliance and the Support Center.
-In 2019 she was appointed to the Westchester Housing Opportunity Commission by County Executive George Latimer
+Laura serves as a board member of the New York Funders Alliance.
+In 2019 she was appointed to the Westchester Housing Opportunity Commission by County Executive George Latimer.

 Tara Seeley has been with WCF since 2016.
 She is responsible for the Foundation’s grantmaking programs in the areas of workforce development and job placement, community development, access to legal services, basic human needs and self-sufficiency, social justice, and conservation and environment.
 Prior to joining the Foundation, she was a program officer at the Central Indiana Community Foundation.
 She has held professional and volunteer leadership positions in Montgomery County, MD, and Indianapolis, IN, in community development, with a focus on affordable housing and economic and workforce development.